MEET THE TEAM

 Alina now calls Kingston home and resides here with her husband Mat and her daughter (and tiny dancer) Caleesi.

 Alina is proud to say she has become an Affiliate Teacher of the Society of Russian Ballet.
 She loves to share her passion for technique and artistry through the Vaganova Ballet Syllabus and exam work.
-She has been awarded certification to bring into classes a very well known program, Progressing Ballet Technique.
+She has been awarded certification to bring into classes another well known program, Progressing Ballet Technique.

 She can’t wait to pass on her knowledge, professional experience and passion for dance to new generations of young, aspiring dancers.